igrowing/esp8266_smart_home_ready/modules/sewage pump controller/readme.md

 - The water limit lever can be adjusted via MQTT.
 - The pump can be disabled remotely: this is handy for maintenance.
 - The pump can be disabled by local button click: this is handy for maintenance.
+- Special "install-mode" allows to see the distance to water quickly in MQTT broker while installing the controller.
 - The UI is made over Node-RED (works with no UI too).
 - The circuit is equipped with surge protection, OVP, OCP, EMI features where needed.
 - The sketch is implemented with ESP8266/ESP8285 over [Homie framework](https://github.com/marvinroger/homie-esp8266).